-Or so it seems, for the plot thickens.
-One might think that operational complementarity only \emph{seems} to be vindicated because we were not clever enough.
-For there is a significant weakness in~\citet{PhysRevD.49.966}'s argument: They assumed that Bob would have to wait on the order of the Page time before the information that Alice possessed would come back out as Hawking radiation.
-They needed to assume this because Page's theorem says that the Hawking radiation before the Page time is almost indistinguishable from thermal radiation, and hence will not contain sufficient detail to allow Bob to extract Alice's qubit.
+But wait.
+Perhaps operational complementarity only seems to be vindicated because we weren't clever enough.
+For there is a significant weakness in \textcites{PhysRevD.49.966}'s argument: they assumed Bob needs to wait for as long as the Page time before Alice's information comes back out in the radiation.
+They needed to assume this because, as discussed in section~\ref{subsec:page}, the radiation before the Page time will not be sufficient to allow Bob to reconstruct Alice's qubit.
 And the Page time is very long: it is of the order of the black hole evaporation time.
-However, ~\cite{Hayden_2007} showed that, if information falls in \emph{after} the Page time, then black holes re-emit the information that falls in very quickly.
+However, \textcites{Hayden_2007} showed that if information falls in after the Page time, then black holes re-emit that information very quickly.
 Indeed, they showed that such information comes back out on a time-scale of the order of $M \log M$ (in Planck units).
-For solar mass black holes, this is on the order of $10^{-4}$ seconds!\footnote{To obtain this number, we can put the constants back in.
-So $M \log M$ becomes $\frac{G M}{c^3} \log\left(\sqrt{\frac{G}{\hbar c}}\right)$, which we can then compute.} This is extremely short compared to the evaporation time or the Page time of such black holes, which is of the order of $M^3$, which, for solar mass black holes, is of the order of $10^{63}$ years.\footnote{As above, $M^3$ becomes $\frac{G^2 M^3}{\hbar c^4}$.}Thus, Hayden and Preskill call old black holes---i.e., black holes past their Page time---\emph{information mirrors}.
-Because after the Page time, any information you throw in comes right back to you very quickly.
+For solar mass black holes, this is about $10^{-4}$ seconds!
+This is extremely short compared to the evaporation time or the Page time of such black holes, which is of the order of $M^3$, which, for solar mass black holes, is about $10^{63}$ years.
+Thus, Hayden and Preskill call old black holes---that is, black holes past their Page time---`information mirrors', because after the Page time, any information you throw in comes right back at you.